Notifications

 Notifications are triggered if a Monitor Run doesn't succeed and instead results in one of the following Monitor Run Statuses: Failure, Requires attention, or Technical error.

-Independently from an Alert Destinations, a Notification contains the same level of information.
+Independently from a Collaboration Tools, a Notification contains the same level of information.
 Below is an example of a Slack Notification.

 Example Slack Notification